 Depending on your hair color, you may be asked to rinse, shampoo, or condition your hair with either included packets or your everyday products.
 The dye eSalon uses has a thicker consistency than some box mixes, which means that you need to wash it a little more vigorously to remove the color.

-Using the provided shampoo, work your hair into a very rich lather for 2-3 minutes, until thick foamy bubbles form.
+Using the provided shampoo (or your own color safe shampoo) work your hair into a very rich lather for 2-3 minutes, until thick foamy bubbles form.
 Work the shampoo into your scalp and really scrub.
 You need an emulsification process to break up the dye, and these bubbles are the only way.
 Apply the included conditioner, rinse it out, and you’re set- your color is ready to go for the next 6-8 weeks.

 I know it can seem like a scary thing, but trust me- if I can do this, YOU can do this.
 And if you go with an amazing company like eSalon, you’ll have the support you need just a phone call away.
 What at-home hair dye tips would YOU add to the list?
 Tell us in the comments below!